sii-research/RHOS/README.md

 ### Download Training Data

-You can run `python script/download.py` to download all datasets automatically from [https://diffusion-policy.cs.columbia.edu/data/training/](https://diffusion-policy.cs.columbia.edu/data/training/)(requires `wget`).
+You can run `python download.py` to download all datasets automatically from [here](https://diffusion-policy.cs.columbia.edu/data/training/).

-You can run python script/download.py to automate all steps, or execute them manually:
+Or you can execute them manually:

 ```console
 [diffusion_policy]$ mkdir data && cd data